xtaci/kcp-go/README.md

 BenchmarkNow-4         	100000000	        15.6 ns/op
 ```

-In kcp-go, after each `kcp.output()` function call, current time will be updated upon return, and each `kcp.flush()` will get current time once.
-For most of the time, 5000 connections costs 5000 * 15.6ns = 78us(no packet needs to be sent by `kcp.output()`), as for 10MB/s data transfering with 1400 MTU, `kcp.output()` will be called around 7500 times and costs 117us for `time.Now()` in **every second**.
+In kcp-go, after each `kcp.output()` function call, current clock time will be updated upon return, and for a single `kcp.flush()` operation, current time will be queried from system once.
+For most of the time, 5000 connections costs 5000 * 15.6ns = 78us(a fixed cost while no packet needs to be sent), as for 10MB/s data transfering with 1400 MTU, `kcp.output()` will be called around 7500 times and costs 117us for `time.Now()` in **every second**.

-## Tuning
+## FAQ

-Q: I'm handling >5K connections on my server. the CPU utilization is high.
+Q: I'm handling >5K connections on my server, the CPU utilization is so high.

-A: A standalone `agent` or `gate` server for kcp-go is suggested, not only for CPU utilization, but also important to the **precision** of RTT measurements which indirectly affects retransmission.
-By increasing update `interval` with `SetNoDelay` like `conn.SetNoDelay(1, 40, 1, 1)` will dramatically reduce system load.
+A: A standalone `agent` or `gate` server for running kcp-go is suggested, not only for CPU utilization, but also important to the **precision** of RTT measurements(timing) which indirectly affects retransmission.
+By increasing update `interval` with `SetNoDelay` like `conn.SetNoDelay(1, 40, 1, 1)` will dramatically reduce system load, but lower the performance.

 ## Who is using this?